Can Diabetics Eat BBQ Ribs? Understanding the Risks and Recommendations

 Managing High-Carb and High-Fat Sides

 Sweets and sugary desserts at BBQs?
 Probably best to steer clear.
-If you’re craving something, go for low-sugar fruit—or just skip dessert and keep your blood sugar steady.
+If you’re craving something sweet, go for a small piece of low-sugar fruit like a peach or a handful of berries.
+Or skip dessert altogether and enjoy a cup of unsweetened tea.
+Keeping blood sugar steady is more rewarding than a temporary sugar high.